 The implant does not cause infertility

-When women come off the implant, fertility returns to normal very quickly.
-(It’s important to know that it’s harder to get pregnant as women get older, which is not to do with using contraception in the past).
+When you come off the implant, fertility returns to normal very quickly.
+It’s important to know that it’s less easy to get pregnant as you get older – it’s naturally harder to get pregnant over the age of 35 (although this can definitely still happen).
 Find out more about infertility here

-Many women are on the implant for its benefits, even if they don't need it for contraception
+Many are on the implant for its benefits, even if they don't need it for contraception

-Many women find the implant good at controlling period pain, stopping periods, and to level out the moodiness of premenstrual tension
+Many find the implant good at controlling period pain and stopping periods.

 The implant is a great choice for women who find the pill difficult to remember